zenntenn/atom-language-blodwen/documentation/ipkg.md

 the package will search in the `src`-directory for your files and will load the dependencies specified in `opts`.

-Newer versions of Idris also accept packages specified in a comma-separated list under the `pkgs` key:
+Newer versions of Blodwen also accept packages specified in a comma-separated list under the `pkgs` key:

 ```